 - Internationalization of the Internet and balance with localization and retention of a global network.

-There are some areas that require long-term perspective and may involve various activities and deliverables.
+These are some areas that require long-term perspective and may involve various activities and deliverables.
 For instance, such complex area may require a separate activity for scoping the work (BOFs, presentations, position papers), progressing the work, or stimulating the charter development of new work in the IETF.
-Such effort may involve collaboration with other organisations.
+Such effort may further involve collaboration with other organisations.

 - minimise dependency on the current IAB composition and specific expertise and competencies of its members;